Don Petersen (playwright)

 Don Petersen (August 8, 1927 – April 25, 1998) was an American playwright and screenwriter.
 Born in Davenport, Iowa, Petersen wrote the play Does a Tiger Wear a Necktie?, which debuted on Broadway on February 25, 1969, and ran for only 39 performances after 19 previews.
 Though a failure at the box office, the play was a succès d'estime, garnering Al Pacino a Tony Award and a Drama Desk Award.

+Actor Ron Thompson would later go on to win the Los Angeles Drama Critics Circle Award for his 1973 theatre lead performance in Does a Tiger Wear a Necktie?

 Petersen's second Broadway play, The Enemy is Dead, was a flop, opening and closing after one performance on January 14, 1973.

 Petersen was credited with the screenplays for Deadly Hero (1975), An Almost Perfect Affair (1979) and Target (1985).

-He died on April 25, 1998 at the age of 70 in Pittsfield, Massachusetts.
+He died on April 25, 1998, at the age of 70 in Pittsfield, Massachusetts.